shumwaymark/sentinelcam/README.rst

 of incoming frames could help determine whether a motion event should be prioritized for closer analysis by the **sentinel**.

-Additional performance gains can be achieved here by equipping selected outpost nodes with a coprocessor, such as the Google Coral USB Accelerator or Intel Neural Compute Stick.
+Additional performance gains can be achieved here by equipping selected ``Outpost`` nodes with a coprocessor, such as the Google Coral USB Accelerator or Intel Neural Compute Stick.
 Proper hardware provisioning can allow for running facial and vehicle recognition models directly on the camera node.
 When focused on an entry into the house, any face immediately recognized would